KeenSight-AI-Demo-Apps/Hr_assist_aibot/README.md

 .venv\Scripts\activate    # Use `source .venv/bin/activate` on Linux/macOS
 pip install llama-index langchain sentence-transformers pandas pip install llama-index-llms-ollama llama-index-embeddings-ollama
-# see the in the requirements.txt for more ->
+# see in the requirements.txt for more ->
 pip install -r requirements.txt
 ```